-When looking for consistent differences between status across our 5 study groups, it appears that the dominant female sticks out from the other categories: she has indeed significantly higher turning influence across all groups, meaning that the rest of the group is much more likely to move towards the same direction where she just moved to, than any other statuses.
+When looking for consistent differences between status across our 5 study groups, it appears that the dominant female differs from other members in the goup: she has indeed significantly higher turning influence across all groups, meaning that the rest of the group is much more likely to move towards the same direction where she just moved to, than any other statuses.
 The dominant male is on the other hand not significantly more likely to attract the other members of the group than the remaining status categories.
 This pattern is likely explained by the fact that meerkat group territories vary very little within the course of their existence (REF), so individuals who have spent more time within a given group are therefore the most experienced ones in terms of navigating within this group’s home range, and should thus be more likely to be followed by other less experienced individuals.
 It turns out that dominant males, though often older than their female counterpart, are usually dispersers who grew up in a different group than the one they end up “dominating”, while dominant females don’t disperse and are usually the eldest individuals to have been born in their group (REF).
 This is the case for all 5 groups we studied here, with the exception of NQ21, where 2 subordinate individuals were born in the same litter as the dominant female, and it is noteworthy that they too had substantially higher turning influence scores than other individuals in their group.
 It is however surprising that we found no differences in influence between subordinate statuses, as according to our reasoning older statuses would be expected to have more influence.
 It is thus likely that knowledge of the home range, in combination with dominance status, are traits significantly contributing to increase a meerkat’s high influence on the group’s direction of movement.